Saffronisation: Etymology

-Textbook saffronisation in early 21st century
+Textbook saffronisation in the 21st century

-The Bharatiya Janata Party (BJP) claimed that several Indian history textbooks had overt Marxist or Eurocentric political overtones.

-The BJP remained in power at centre from 1998 to 2004 when Atal Bihari Vajpayee was PM.
-He had ordered to change NCERT textbooks and the SCERT books in states where NDA was in power.

-There were waves of saffronisation in his tenure, from 1998 to 2004.
+The right-wing Bharatiya Janata Party (BJP) was in power at the centre from 1998 to 2004.
+It claimed that several Indian history textbooks had overt Marxist or Eurocentric political overtones.
+The Prime Minister Atal Bihari Vajpayee ordered to change the NCERT textbooks and the SCERT textbooks in states where NDA was in power.
+There were waves of saffronisation in his tenure.

 The BJP has had trouble changing the textbooks, because many states in which the BJP or NDA is not in power have blocked saffronisation efforts.
 The BJP, citing a rigid anti-Hindu agenda, restructured SCERTs (of states where NDA was in power), NCERT and the Indian Council of Historical Research (ICHR) to make textbooks conform to the BJP's Hindu nationalist platform.
 In states where the BJP or NDA had control of local government, textbooks were changed extensively to favour a Hindu nationalist narrative.

 These changes included the omission of caste-based exclusion and violence throughout Indian history, exclusion or minimisation of contributions to Indian society made by Muslims, omission of world history, and glorifying and elaborating the Hindu rulers' governance and achievements.
-Minimising details of Muslim & British rule, minimising the role of Congress in freedom struggle, teaching more about India's geography, topography, Political structure of India etc.
+Minimising details of Muslim and British rule, as well as the role of Congress in the freedom struggle.

-In Science & Mathematics books, the Indian scientists and mathematicians were glorified, while the accomplishments of their foreign counterparts were diminished.
-Vedic Science and Vedic Maths were taught.

-In English literature textbooks, the works of Indian writers were included, while the works of foreign writers were excluded.
+In Science and Mathematics textbooks, the Indian scientists and mathematicians were given increased importance compared to their foreign counterparts.
+Vedic Science and Vedic Mathematics were taught.
+In English literature textbooks, the works of Indian writers were included, while the works of foreign writers were largely excluded.

 Efforts were undertaken in 2005 to reverse the saffronisation of textbooks previously made by BJP, spearheaded by the Indian National Congress, India's second biggest political party and the BJP's main rival.
 But in states where NDA was still in power, the local government did not follow the de-saffronisation of the UPA-led central government.

 When the Hindustan Times reviewed the issue of saffronisation of Indian textbooks in late 2014, it noted that right-wing efforts to change how textbooks recount history faced "some difficulty as it lacks credible historians to back its claims."
-The medieval period in India is one such hotly-contested epoch among historians.
+The medieval period in India is one such hotly contested epoch among historians.
 Since there can be no true consensus about that era due to divided and deeply entrenched political motivations, history for that period is highly subjective and particularly vulnerable to the influence of the textbook writer's sympathies and outlook.
 "The choice of the textbook writer is more decisive than anything else," it was noted in a report in The Hindu.
 Critics have said that the changes to the textbooks have portrayed the medieval period as "a dark age of Islamic colonial rule which snuffed out the glories of the Hindu and Buddhist empires that preceded it".
 Another trap in the politicisation of history relates to contention over the state of Jammu and Kashmir.